 Listen To Their Story – Ex-CIA Undercover Officer

-The video below is titled “Former Undercover CIA Officer Talks War And Peace”.
-While I was listening and watching, what was loudest to me is how this applies to everyday life, not just foreign wars.
-What if we listen to their story as a practice we all keep when trying to resolve conflicts with partners, lovers, friends, family, neighbors and co-workers?
+The video below is titled “Former Undercover CIA Officer Talks War And Peace.”
+While I was listening and watching, what was loudest to me was how this applies to everyday life, not just foreign wars.
+What if we listen to their story as a practice we all follow when trying to resolve conflicts with partners, lovers, friends, family, neighbors, and co-workers?

-If an undercover CIA Agent thinks we listen to their story as a path to peace against our “enemies”, why can’t us choosing to listen to their story not be the same path to peace with those closer to home and heart?
+If an undercover CIA Agent thinks we should listen to their story as a path to peace against our “enemies,” why can’t we choose to listen to their story as the same path to peace with those closer to home and heart?

 Listen To Their Story – Ex-CIA Undercover Officer Tells Lessons From Life